Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Randomization/Parameters.md

 ## Creating and Sampling Parameters

-Parameters are often defined as fields of a randomizer class, but they can also be instanced just like any other C# class:
+Parameters are often defined as fields of a Randomizer class, but they can also be instanced just like any other C# class:
 ```
-// Create a color parameter
+// Create a color Parameter
 var colorParameter = new HsvaColorParameter();

 // Generate one color sample
 var color = colorParameter.Sample();
 ```

-Note that parameters, like samplers, generate new random values for each call to the Sample() method:
+Note that Parameters, like Samplers, generate new random values for each call to the Sample() method:
 ```
 var color1 = colorParameter.Sample();
 var color2 = colorParameter.Sample();